The absolute premier game experience, Serengeti Explorer Camp offers guests the once-in-a-lifetime opportunity to merge with nature

 A lovely dining tent sets the location where personalised meals are served.
 Occasional bush meals are served near to the camp,

-As visits to Serengeti Explorer Camp are offered on a partial all-inclusive basis, all meals, soft drinks, domestic beer and house wines are included in the price.
-Spirits, premium wine, champagne and other drinks are available at an additional cost.
+As visits to the Serengeti Explorer Camp are offered on a partial all-inclusive basis, all meals, soft drinks, domestic beer

+Dedicated vehicles are available for travellers wishing to fly into the nearest airstrip for their stay at the camp; this is included in your game package directly with the lodge.
+These custom-built vehicles have open sides and a pop-up roof.
 They are driven by highly experienced English speaking guides who are familiar with Serengeti National Park, the migration and the other wildlife found near the camp.